HLS-PGR-newsletter/HLS-PGR-newsletter/opportunities.md

 <center> <h1> Conferences </h1> </center>

-* [British Psychological Society](https://www1.bps.org.uk/events/conferences/annual-conference-2018) annual conference, 2nd-4th May, East Midlands conference centre, Nottingham.

 * [British Society of Criminology](https://www.bcu.ac.uk/social-sciences/criminology/british-society-of-criminology-conference-2018 ) conference 3rd-6th July,  Birmingham City University.

-* [PsyPag](https://www.psypag2018.com/) (Psychology for Postgraduates), 24th-27th July 2018, University of Huddersfield.
+* [PsyPag](https://www.psypag2018.com/) (Psychology for Postgraduates), **24th-27th July 2018**, University of Huddersfield.

 * Qualitative Methods Summer School, 9th – 13th July, [University of Derby](https://www.derby.ac.uk/enterprisecentre/events/qmss/)

+* [British Society of Criminology conference](https://www.bcu.ac.uk/social-sciences/criminology/british-society-of-criminology-conference-2018) **3-6 July** *Birmingham City University*

 * The first *[joint Midlands BPS conference](https://www.bps.org.uk/events/1st-british-psychological-society-midlands-conference-2018)* will be held this year at **Birmingham City University** on Monday the **3rd of September**  This one day event has something for everyone, bringing together students, researchers, and practicing psychologists from across the midlands.
 This conference is suitable for: academics, practitioners, trainee psychologists and scientists, undergraduate and postgraduate students, and individuals interested in psychology.
 We also hope it is a great opportunity for UG, PG, and early career researchers to disseminate their research projects amongst peers, across a variety of psychological disciplines.
 The available formats for presentations includes, oral presentations, five-minute challenge, and poster presentations.
 The event is **FREE**, but registration is still required.
 Abstract submission date deadline is **30th June 2018**.
 They will also be running a careers exhibition at this event.

 <center> <h1> Funding/Grants </h1> </center>